Net5F/AmalgamEngine/Resources/Server/Windows/README.txt

 Hello!
 Thanks for downloading.
-I hope you enjoy. - Net
+I hope you enjoy.
+- Net_

 ###################
 ## Installation
 ###################
 No installation is required, just run the .exe file.

-If you have issues, please make sure you have the latest Visual C++ Redistributable:
+If you have issues, please make sure that you have the latest Visual C++ Redistributable:
     Direct link
         https://aka.ms/vs/17/release/vc_redist.x64.exe
     Microsoft support page